Lemick/hibernate-query-asserts/README.md

 ### Assert L2C statistics

-It supports assertions on Hibernate level two cache statistics, for checking that your entities are cached correctly and that will stay forever:
+It supports assertions on Hibernate level two cache statistics, useful for checking that your entities are cached correctly and that they will stay forever:

     @Test
     @AssertHibernateL2CCount(misses = 1, puts = 1, hits = 1)